OwenMcGirr/ble-mouse-keyboard/ble-mouse-keyboard-app/README.md

    - Verify that you're in the correct mode (mouse/keyboard)
    - Check that the connection is still active
    - Try reconnecting to the device

+4. If the app crashes:
+   - Check the device logs for error messages
+   - Ensure all permissions are granted
+   - Try clearing the app cache and data

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

 ## License